urbit/docs/learn/hoon/hoon-tutorial/setup.md

 ```
 > (add 2 2)
 4
-~palnul_nocser:dojo>
+~zod:dojo>
 $
 ```

 Your ship isn't running anymore and you're back at your computer's normal terminal prompt.
-If your ship is `~palnul_nocser`, then you can restart the ship by typing:
+If your ship is `~zod`, then you can restart the ship by typing:

 ```
-urbit palnul_nocser
+urbit zod
 ```

 ## Another Noun

 You've already used a standard library function to produce one value, in the dojo.
 Now that your ship is running again, let's try another.
 Enter the number `17`.

-> We won't show the `~palnul_nocser:dojo> ` prompt from here on out.
+> We won't show the `~zod:dojo> ` prompt from here on out.
 We'll just show the echoed command along with its result.

 You'll see: